luiscruz/course_sustainableSE/2024/p1_measuring_software/g7_python_environments.md

 ### PyCharm

 On performing Shapiro-Wilk tests for the data collected for PyCharm for the three data sizes, we get p-values of 0.866, 0.721, and 0.793 for data sizes 2.83 GB, 1.42 GB, and 0.71 GB respectively.
 This indicates that the data is normally distributed.
-PyCharm consistently consumes highest power while analysing data for all the three data sizes. \
+PyCharm consistently consumes highest power based on the results for all the three data sizes. \
 PyCharm, like many integrated development environments (IDEs), runs multiple background processes such as indexing and version control integration.
 These processes can consume CPU, memory, and disk I/O, contributing to higher energy consumption.
 PyCharm also performs various code analysis and inspections in real-time to provide features like code completion, error highlighting, and code suggestions.
 These features require computational resources and can contribute to increased energy consumption.

 ### Jupyter Notebook